Driving Without Insurance: Penalties, Fines & Consequences by State

 • Jail time (up to 1 year in some states)

-States like Texas, West Virginia, South Carolina, and North Dakota all allow jail sentences for second and subsequent uninsured driving convictions.
-In Florida, a third offense triggers a mandatory 3-year license suspension and can result in criminal misdemeanor charges carrying up to one year in jail and a $1,000 fine.
+States like Texas, West Virginia, South Carolina, Arkansas, and North Dakota all allow jail sentences for second and subsequent uninsured driving convictions.
+In Florida, a third offense triggers a mandatory 3-year license suspension and reinstatement fees up to $500.
+Massachusetts remains among the strictest states, with fines up to $5,000 and up to one year in jail even for first offenses.

 Understanding the SR-22 Requirement